 Fire Safety in London Offices – 2017 Survey Results

-Elite Fire have decades of experience when it comes to providing fire safety equipment and training to businesses across London and the Home Counties, but we are also aware that many companies in the region are in danger of not meeting their responsibilities when it comes to fire safety.
+Elite Fire Protection Ltd has decades of experience when it comes to providing fire safety equipment and training to businesses across London and the Home Counties, but we are also aware that many companies in the region are in danger of not meeting their responsibilities when it comes to fire safety.

 With this in mind, we carried out a survey of 100 office workers across the capital to determine what the level of knowledge and awareness was regarding fire safety, and where there might be areas for improvement.